Heartless-Caesar/Heartless-Caesar/README.md

 -->
 # General overview

 Hello, I'm an aspiring Fullstack Developer.
-I mainly focus on MERN stack but more tecnologies will eventually come around.
+I mainly focus on MERN stack but I have knowledge on other tecnologies.
+If you need any information you can email me at joaovictorcsatu@gmail.com.

 ## 🛠️ Programming lanuages and Tools: